 Treatment that takes the full picture seriously

-My approach is practical and skills-focused — and it's built around how these conditions actually work, not a generic anxiety or depression protocol applied without context.
-Hormones, cycles, chronic pain, diagnostic history — all of it informs how we work together.
+My approach is practical, skills-focused, and is built around how these conditions actually work, not a generic anxiety or depression protocol applied without context.
+Hormones, cycles, chronic pain, diagnostic history all informs how we work together.

 Treatment is via telehealth, available in New York and all PSYPACT states.
-Most clients engage for 6 to 8 months, though the nature of chronic conditions sometimes means returning to treatment at different life stages.
+Most clients engage for several months to 1 year, though the nature of chronic conditions sometimes means returning to treatment at different life stages.

 You have been managing this for long enough without the right support.

-If you have spent years navigating a reproductive health condition through misdiagnoses, minimization, and a medical system that was not built with you in mind and you are ready for care that actually meets the complexity of your experience, let's connect.
+If you have spent years navigating a reproductive health condition through confusion, misdiagnoses, minimization and you are ready for care that actually meets the complexity of your experience, let's connect.